Netherlands: Art, architecture and philosophy

 The Netherlands has had many well-known painters.
 In the Middle Ages Hieronymus Bosch and Pieter Bruegel the Elder were leading Dutch pioneers.
 During the Dutch Golden Age, the Dutch Republic was prosperous and witnessed a flourishing artistic movement.
 The "Dutch Masters", spanning this 17th century era, included Rembrandt, Johannes Vermeer, Jan Steen, and Jacob van Ruisdael.
 Famous Dutch painters of the 19th and 20th century included Vincent van Gogh and Piet Mondrian.

-Literature flourished during the Dutch Golden Age, with Joost van den Vondel and P. C. Hooft as the most famous writers.
+Literature flourished during the Dutch Golden Age, Joost van den Vondel and P. C. Hooft being the most famous writers.
 In the 19th century, Multatuli wrote Max Havelaar, a book about the poor treatment of the natives in the Dutch East Indies.
 Diary of a Young Girl by Anne Frank is the most translated book from Dutch.
 Other important 20th century authors include Harry Mulisch, Jan Wolkers, Hella Haasse, Willem Frederik Hermans, Cees Nooteboom and Gerard Reve.

 Various architectural styles can be distinguished in the Netherlands.
 The Romanesque architecture was built between 950 and 1250.
 Gothic architecture was used from about 1230.
 Gothic buildings had large windows, pointed arches and were richly decorated.
 Brabantine Gothic originated with the rise of the Duchy of Brabant and spread throughout the Burgundian provinces.
 Dutch Baroque architecture (1525–1630) and classicism (1630–1700) is especially evident in the west.
 Other architectural styles are Art Nouveau, Expressionism, De Stijl, Traditionalism and Brutalism.

 Erasmus and Spinoza were famous Dutch philosophers.
 The Dutch scientist Christiaan Huygens (1629–95) discovered Saturn's moon Titan, argued that light travelled as waves, invented the pendulum clock, and was the first physicist to use mathematical formulae.
 Antonie van Leeuwenhoek was the first to observe and describe single-celled organisms with a microscope.

-Windmills, tulips, clogs, cheese, and cannabis have grown to symbolize the Netherlands, especially among tourists.
+Windmills, tulips, clogs, cheese, and cannabis have grown to symbolise the Netherlands, especially among tourists.